ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### PDF Previewer

-- **Challenge of PDF Rendering:** As a developer, I've frequently faced the challenge of providing a seamless PDF viewing experience on the web.
-While it might seem straightforward, rendering PDFs effectively across various devices and browsers can be complex.
+- **Challenge of PDF Rendering:** Rendering PDFs effectively across various devices and browsers can be complex.
 Simply opening PDFs in a new tab disrupts user experience by forcing them to switch contexts, while using iframes often leads to compatibility issues and security restrictions, especially in older browsers.

-- **Initial Attempts:** My initial solutions included opening PDFs in new tabs and embedding them in iframes.
+- **Initial Attempts:** Our initial solutions included opening PDFs in new tabs and embedding them in iframes.
 However, both approaches had significant drawbacks.
 New tabs pull users away from the application and disrupt their workflow, while iframes suffer from cross-browser inconsistencies and can be hindered by security policies that prevent certain PDFs from rendering.

-- **Finding a Solution:** Determined to create a more intuitive, in-page PDF viewing experience, I explored various libraries and ultimately discovered Mozilla’s PDF.js.
+- **Finding a Solution:** Determined to create a more intuitive, in-page PDF viewing experience, we explored various libraries and ultimately discovered Mozilla’s PDF.js.
 PDF.js leverages readable streams to render PDFs efficiently, offering a robust foundation for implementing a seamless viewing experience.

-- **Integration with React and AWS S3:** While PDF.js provided the functionality I needed, it wasn’t directly compatible with React applications out of the box.
-To address this, I developed a custom React component that integrates PDF.js, allowing us to render PDFs directly within the application.
+- **Integration with React and AWS S3:** While PDF.js provided the needed functionality, it wasn’t directly compatible with React applications out of the box.
+To address this, we developed a custom React component that integrates PDF.js, allowing us to render PDFs directly within the application.
 By pulling PDFs from URLs stored in AWS S3 buckets, we maintained a centralized and scalable document management system.

 - **Performance Optimization with Multithreading:** A major challenge was rendering PDFs efficiently, particularly when downloading them from AWS S3 buckets, which can introduce latency.
 This issue became more pronounced when rendering multiple documents or thumbnails on a single page.
-To tackle this, I implemented **multithreading** on the frontend.
+To tackle this, we implemented **multithreading** on the frontend.
 By **utilizing web workers**, we offloaded PDF rendering tasks to separate threads, significantly speeding up the process and providing a smoother user experience.
 This approach ensured that the main UI thread remained responsive, even when handling multiple PDFs simultaneously.

 - **User Experience Enhancement:** Incorporating the PDF previewer directly into our React frontend allowed users to view PDF documents without leaving the application.
 This feature preserves the user context and ensures a more cohesive and engaging experience.